Train-travel booking guide

 Travelling to Paris by Eurostar and then to the Alps on a TGV train gives you a wide range of possible ski destinations.

-Tickets for Eurostar trains go on sale 330 days in advance.
+Tickets for Eurostar trains go on sale 6 - 8 months in advance, a new vague booking window that we've written about here, as a huge own-goal for Eurostar.
 Tickets for TGVs and other French trains go on sale approximately 60 to 120 days in advance.

 Although you can book the Eurostar in advance, the table below shows the optimal dates for booking combined Eurostar + TGV journeys.